joelyancey/AlignEM/README.md

    It may take several minutes to build the pre-configured environment.
 This only must be done once.
 7. *Start here if preceding steps have already been completed*.
 In Terminal, run from AlignEM-main/ directory:

-   `conda activate align-env  # <- Load the environment pre-configuired for macOS`
+   `conda activate align-env  # <- Activate conda environment named 'align-env'`

    `python3 alignem.py        # <- Launch AlignEM`